 On his own, Pereira has composed original scores for a broad spectrum of feature films, from the Latin grooves of Dirty Dancing: Havana Nights to the animated pluck of Curious George, from the cheeky Beverly Hills Chihuahua to the romantic fantasy A Little Bit of Heaven.
 In addition to James Brooks he has collaborated with Penny Marshall, Robert Towne and James Moll.
-Heitor’s most recent work includes the critically acclaimed Warner Bros. film If I Stay starring Chloe Grace Moretz, The Jesuit starring Tim Roth and Ron Perlman, the box office smash Minions for Universal and the animated sequels, The Nut Job 2 and Despicable Me 3, the family comedy Show Dogs, and the animated adventure Smallfoot, and The Angry Birds Movie 2 directed by Thurop Van Orman, Minions 2 directed by Kyle Balda, and the critically acclaimed comedy feature, The Valet.
+Heitor’s other scores include the critically acclaimed Warner Bros. film If I Stay starring Chloe Grace Moretz, the box office smash Minions for Universal and the animated sequels, The Nut Job 2, Despicable Me 3, the family comedy Show Dogs, the animated adventure Smallfoot, and The Angry Birds Movie 2 directed by Thurop Van Orman, Minions 2 directed by Kyle Balda, and the critically acclaimed comedy feature, The Valet.
 Upcoming for Pereira is the DreamWorks animated sequel Puss in Boots 2: The Last Wish, starring Antonio Banderas, Salma Hayek, and Florence Pugh.

 “I believe music starts when we are conceived,” Pereira said.
 “It runs in our veins.”
 It certainly did in the musical Brazilian home of his childhood, and followed him as he played guitar with some of the country’s legendary jazz musicians (including Ivan Lins).
 As a guitarist Pereira played with the English soul band Simply Red throughout the early ’90s, leading up to his now ongoing affair with film music.
 He lives in Los Angeles with his wife and children.